 How Centralized IBC Review Can Benefit Gene Therapy Research

-Gene therapy research is beginning to boom in the clinical setting.
-In this blog, I’ll summarize the growth, risks, and regulatory requirements for gene therapy research.
-I’ll also discuss how a centralized biosafety review process can be beneficial for this type of research.
+Gene therapy research is booming in the clinical setting.
+In this blog, we summarize the growth, risks, and regulatory requirements for gene therapy research.
+We also discuss how a centralized biosafety review process can benefit this type of research.

-Searching clinicaltrials.gov for gene therapy studies results in 4070 hits with 1067 studies currently recruiting or enrolling research subjects.
-As of September 2019, 295 phase III studies are listed, representing a growing pipeline of gene therapy products are preparing to undergo consideration for FDA approval.
+Searching clinicaltrials.gov for gene therapy studies results in 5,720 hits, with 1,304 studies currently recruiting or enrolling research subjects.
+As of June 2023, 416 Phase III studies are listed, representing a growing pipeline of gene therapy products preparing to undergo consideration for FDA approval.

 Risks and Regulatory Requirements